 It’s just something that I’m having to learn to live with.
 Such is life, for all the brave warriors who do battle with these aggressive marine monsters.

 The Penn Battle II 2000 has an attractive, Full Metal Body construction, that allows it to maintain precision gear alignment even when under extreme conditions.
 Durable and tough, this is a high-range spinning fishing reel, capable of holding its own with all the big saltwater, and freshwater gamefish.
-The HT-100, carbon fiber drag system, gives it a powerful drag without sacrificing smoothness.
+The HT-100, a carbon fibre drag system, gives it a powerful drag without sacrificing smoothness.

-Some of its best features are:
+Its best features are:

-- a superline spool
+- a super line spool

 - no backing is required to keep your line from slipping on the reel